Updated 14th December 2024

 Sieve the gf flour, xanthan gum, salt and spices into a bowl.
 Give it a stir or whisk to evenly distribute the ingredients.

-Add the softened butter and sugar to a REALLY large mixing bowl (everything for the cake is going to end up in this bowl, so it needs to be big!) and then using a stand or handheld electric mixer whisk until the mixture is pale and fluffy.
+Place the softened butter and sugar into a REALLY large mixing bowl (everything for the cake is going to end up in this bowl, so it needs to be big!) and then using a stand or handheld electric mixer whisk until the mixture is pale and fluffy.

 Add the soaked fruit and black treacle and then using a spatula or large spoon mix well.